francois/catalogue_scout/README.md

 ## Main Use Cases

-* User adds products to inventory
+* User adds Product to inventory
+    - Products belong to 0..N categories
+    - Products have a description
     - Products may have 0..N pictures
-    - Products have a single description
-    - Products belong to 0..N categories
-    - Products may have 0..N notes from previous Events
 * User adds User to Group
     - Email, password, name
 * User removes User from Group